jasonsbarr/functional/docs/concurrency/Task.md

 ## Using Tasks

-Task has `map` and `chain` methods for processing the result of a Task.
+Task has `map` and `chain` methods for processing the result of a Task, as well as `mapRejected` for processing the rejected case.
 A Task's computation is only performed when you call the `run` method on it:

 ```js
 taskFetch("https://jsonplaceholder.typicode.com/posts/1")